New artists ready for 2019!

 From Russia with jazz

-Hugely successful tours in Europe and Japan has confirmed that this is a piano trio we will hear a lot about for years to come.
-Pianist Evgeny Lebedev (34) has written most of the trio's music.
-He played folk music on accordion as a child, but at fifteen years old he discovered Jazz and began piano studies, first at the academy in Moscow and then at Berklee in the United States.
+Wildly successful tours in both Europe and Japan have confirmed that this is a piano trio we'll hear a lot about for years to come.
+Pianist Evgeny Lebedev has written most of the trio's music.
+He played folk music on accordion as a child, but at 15 years old he discovered jazz.
+He began his piano studies, first at the academy in Moscow and then at the University of California in Berkeley in the US.

-All About Jazz, among others, has given the trio excellent reviews, describing the music as filled with peculiar folk influences, crisp postmodern improvisation and elements from fellow countrymen like Tchaikovsky.
-They concludes that "Everyone who misses Esbjørn Svensson's trio should give them a listen".
+Among others, the jazz website All About Jazz gave the trio excellent reviews, describing the music as filled with peculiar folk influences, crisp postmodern improvisation and elements from fellow countrymen like Tchaikovsky.
+They conclude that "Everyone who misses Esbjørn Svensson's trio should give them a listen".
 London Jazz News is equally overwhelmed.
-In the review of the trio's last album, they write :A thrilling roller coaster between fast and mellow beats with all the hallmarks of a classic in the making.
+In the review of the trio's last album, they write "A thrilling roller coaster between fast and mellow beats with all the hallmarks of a classic in the making".

-If you check out "Plyasovaya" on youtube, in addition to the brilliant and playful music, you get to see a frog join in on the fun.
-It fails to join us at Moldejazz, but it makes sense as the first festival in Norway to present such bands that few have heard of, but that will be a talk of the town afterwards.
+Make sure to check out "Plyasovaya" on YouTube – in addition to the brilliant and playful music, you get to see a frog join in on the fun!
+The frog, unfortunately, fails to join us at Moldejazz, but we are nevertheless proud to be the first festival in Norway to present a band few have heard of, but that's sure to be the talk of the town following their concert.

-Multi-instrumentalist Lars Horntveth, guitarist guitar Amund Maarud and drummer and this year's Artist In Residence, Gard Nilssen, have made a clear impression in recent Norwegian music history: Jaga Jazzist, Susanne Sundør, Todd Terje, Morudes, Bushman's Revenge, a-ha and Gard Nilssen's Acoustic Unity are just some of the most prominent bands the three have been involved in.
+Multi-instrumentalist Lars Horntveth, guitarist Amund Maarud and drummer – and this year's Artist In Residence – Gard Nilssen, have made a clear impact in recent Norwegian music history: Jaga Jazzist, Susanne Sundør, Todd Terje, Morudes, Bushman's Revenge, a-ha and Gard Nilssen's Acoustic Unity are just some of the most prominent bands the three have been involved in.

-The club night concert with the Amgala Temple on Saturday July 20th will be a great end to Gard Nilssen's residency at Moldejazz!
+The club night concert with the Amgala Temple on Saturday, July 20th will be a great end to Gard Nilssen's residency at Moldejazz.
+See you there!